Medical expert of the article

 - alcoholic delirium;

-- Anemia (iron deficiency or hemolytic);
+- anemia (iron deficiency or hemolytic);

 - hypoglycemia;

-- infections, primary brain tumors or aneurysms;
+- infections, primary tumors or brain aneurysm;

-- side effects of medications.
+- side effects of drugs.

 Risk factors